BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 Q4 (Which painters exist?) leads to an interesting question: How to ensure that the ontology is complete, i.e., actually contains all painters?

 In an ontology for our solar system it is relatively easy to list all planets (even though the definition of what is a planet may change over time: Pluto is, today, considered a dwarf planet only).
-In contrast, for the arts ontology it is next to impossible to list all painters that ever lived.
+In contrast, for the Art Ontology it is next to impossible to list all painters that ever lived.
 Many of them are not known anymore.
 And who should decide who was a "real" painter and who just scribbled a few sketches?

 Other critical questions are counting questions (How many painters exist?) and negated questions (Which painters have not created a sculpture?).
 The answers to those questions may be wrong if the ontology is incomplete -- even if all facts in the ontology are, indeed, correct.